mondoohq/.github/profile/README.md

 ![An illustration showing a space kitty dreaming of exploring new worlds with Mondoo](https://raw.githubusercontent.com/mondoohq/.github/master/profile/static/mondoo-github-banner.png)

 **We’re extremely excited that you landed on our GitHub page!**

+### Check out our new Open Source projects

+🐈 [cnquery](https://github.com/mondoohq/cnquery) is a cloud-native tool for querying your entire fleet.
+🐈‍⬛ [cnspec](https://github.com/mondoohq/cnspec) is a cloud-native solution to assess the security and compliance of your business-critical infrastructure.

 ### What does Mondoo help you do? 😀